sebanc/brunch/external-drivers/rtl885xxx/README.md

 Remember, this MUST be done whenever you get a new kernel - no exceptions.

-These drivers will not build for kernels older than 5.4.
-If you must use an older kernel, submit a GitHub issue with a listing of the build errors.
+These drivers will not build for kernels older than 5.8.
+If you must use an older kernel, submit a GitHub issue with a listing of the build errors, but be aware that doing so will cripple your device.
 Without the errors, the issue will be ignored.
 I am not a mind reader.

 When you have problems where the driver builds and loads correctly, but fails to work, a GitHub issue is NOT the best place to report it.
 I have no idea of the internal workings of any of the